laoreja/CS231A-project-Stereo-matching/README.md

 Since the KITTI dataset is very sparse, the provided groundtruths are with masks, I implement and train the with mask version first.
 But I found some predictions are very blurry.
 (My masks are a bit too much).

 Though the qualitative results looks fine, but the quantitative results on SceneFlow test set is not very good.
 As for KITTI, this is not a satisfying version, so I do not submit it.
 And due to the limit of time and resources, I do not do validation.
 I give the quantitative results on the training set for reference.
-It is very strange that this results are good, maybe overfitting exists, but I train it for less iterations than that is reported in the paper.
+It is very strange that this results are good.
+Maybe there is overfitting, but I trained it for less iterations than that is reported in the paper.

 | Dataset        | MAE(px) | >3px | >5px  | >7px  |
 | :------------- |:----:|:-----:|:-----:|:-------:|